 “I loved everything!
 The workshops, the music, the learning and Phil and Susie are brilliant.
 I am very inspired to use their music with young children in an ECE centre next week.
+Your contribution to Music Education is exceptional.
+Australia has a real treasure in you!
+All children should have access to this very enriching music education!
 You are such a great team and you really are world class music educators.”

 Helen Prichard – Auckland New Zealand